flutter/website/getting-started.md

 statements and unhandled exceptions.
 To avoid confusion from old log messages, you might want to use `flutter logs --clear` to clear the logs between runs.

-## Setting up your iOS device or simulator
+## Setting up your Mac for iOS development

 You must use a Mac, with Xcode 7+ installed, to develop iOS apps with Flutter.